 Sarah: Now, I do not claim to be an expert on all things King Cake.
 I do know we eat dozens of them leading up to Lent/Ash Wednesday.
 There is a little plastic baby doll hidden somewhere in the cake.
 The baby represents Jesus & if you find the baby, you’ve got to buy the next King Cake.
 At least, that’s how we did it in my family.

 Jessica: We usually only bought them on Fat Tuesday, and honestly there have only been a few good ones that I have eaten.
 If you got the baby it meant good luck for the year.
 And that you had to buy the next King Cake.

 Sarah: My favorite filling for King Cake is cream cheese or almond.
 This year my daughter opted for the cream cheese filling & we went all in.
+I love a bit of cinnamon too & Book Club Cookbook has a delicious cinnamon.
 While we were waiting for the dough to rise, we were listening to some Cajun Mardi Gras classics.

 Jessica: I love the cream cheese and the almond Sarah!
 I already knew you had good taste.
 I would normally just buy one, but no one in California makes them!
 I think there are a few bakeries here and there, but not like Texas or Louisiana where you buy them at any grocery store.
 I went the easiest way possible – I made a King Cake from store-bought cinnamon rolls.

 Sarah: This cake wasn’t hard to make at all; it just took time.
 I made the dough & let it rise for an hour.
 Formed it in a 6×24″ rectangle easily & whipped up the cream cheese filling.

 When closing up the dough, I dampened it with water at the seam to smooth it out.
 I fashioned it in a good old ring & let it rise for another hour.